Recurrent visitations reveal selectivity beyond the 15-Minute City vision

-Cities are navigating intertwined challenges--from the imperative to achieve net-zero emissions to the socio-economic aftershocks of the pandemic.
-In response, cities are pivoting away from car-centric development towards more sustainable, inclusive, and locally oriented models of urban life.
-Among the ideas gaining momentum, the 15-Minute City (15mC) has emerged as a prominent framework: residents should be able to access essential services, such as groceries, schools, healthcare, and everyday services, all within a 15-minute walk or cycle from home \autocite{moreno2021introducing, allam202215minute}.
+Cities are navigating intertwined challenges--from the imperative to achieve net-zero emissions to the socio-economic aftershocks of the pandemic \autocite{un-habitat2020people}.
+In response, cities are pivoting away from car-centric development, and moving towards locally oriented models of urban life \autocite{un-habitat2020people, c40202115minute}.
+Among the ideas gaining momentum, the 15-Minute City (15mC) has emerged as a prominent framework: residents should be able to access essential services, such as groceries, schools, healthcare, within a short distance from home \autocite{moreno2021introducing, allam202215minute}.